 It is a well-researched fact the children will act out and show their distress in bad behaviours.
 Children who suffer from PA are not merely suffering from aggression but also often turn to delinquent behaviour.
 There is considerable evidence that fathers and their presence and influence can do much to prevent and alleviate the possibility of delinquency most especially in boys.

 - LOSS OF SELF CONFIDENCE AND SELF ESTEEM.

 Losing one of the parents through the programming of parental alienation can produce a lack of self-confidence and self-esteem.
 In the case of boy’s identification with gender could be curtailed, especially if the alienated parent is the father.

-Children especially very young children who have been programed to hate or disdain one of the parents may tend to cling to that parent who has carried out the programming.
-There is considerable anxiety induced by the programming parent against the target parent including threats that such a parent would carry out a great number of different negative actions against the child as well as the programming parent, thereby creating a fear in the child.
+Children especially very young children who have been programmed to hate or disdain one of the parents may tend to cling to that parent who has carried out the programming.
+There is considerable anxiety induced by the programming parent against the target parent including threats that such a parent would carry out a great number of different negative actions against the child as well as the programming parent, thereby creating fear in the child.

 - DEVELOPING FEARS AND PHOBIAS

 Many children fear being abandoned or rejected now that they have been induced to feel that one of their parents, usually the father is to be feared.
 Sometimes this results in school phobia that is fear of attending school mainly due to fear of leaving the alienator parent.
-Some children suffer from hyperchondriacal disorders and tend to develop psychological symptoms and physical illnesses.
+Some children suffer from hypochondriacal disorders and tend to develop psychological symptoms and physical illnesses.
 Such children also fear what will happen in the future and most especially fear that the programming parent or only parent who is allegedly the “good parent” may die and leave the child without any support.

 - DEPRESSION AND SUICIDAL IDEATION